This Dukkah recipe (Egyptian Herb and Spice Mix) is a savory, nutty herb and spice blend that packs a punch of flavor

 I’ve seen Dukkah mixes that use different nuts, such as almonds, pistachios, or hazelnuts, or leave them out entirely.
 I went with hazelnuts here, because that’s what intrigued me most (although pistachio was next on my list).
 Feel free to swap out the hazelnuts for whatever strikes your fancy though.

-I was unsure as to how the use of mint would fare in the mix, but it’s one of my favorite components.
+I was unsure as to how the use of mint would fare in this Dukkah recipe, but it’s one of my favorite components.
 It adds a vibrancy and almost sweetness, without actually adding sweetener.
 I know it might sound like an odd addition, but don’t skip it!

 I’ve also seen versions of this spice mix that add fennel seeds, shredded coconut, or sweetener.
 I am definitely intrigued to experiment with the recipe!